 Make sure children are welcome and that the house is child-friendly with secured windows, decks, pools and staircases (especially if you have young children).
 You might also want to check that the house is away from busy roads.

-Here are 11 tips for choosing accommodation that will help make your stay away from home safe and stress free:
+Here are some tips for choosing accommodation that will help make your stay away from home safe and stress free:

-- Book a holiday house or rooms that allow family members to have some privacy.
-A place with one bedroom for the grown-ups and one for the kids can make sleeping arrangements easier to manage.
-The same is true for hotels.
-If you can get a family suite for a reasonable price, having a separate bedroom will mean you won’t keep the children awake.
-If it’s not possible, a room with a balcony or a patio can give you some space to yourselves when the children are asleep.
+- If your budget allows, book a holiday house, hotel or rooms that allow family members to have some privacy.
+One bedroom for grown-ups and one for children can make sleeping arrangements easier to manage.
+And separate bedrooms mean you won’t keep the children awake.
+Even a room with a balcony or patio can give you some space when the children are asleep.

 - Look for accommodation with a self-contained kitchen.
-Having the option of preparing some meals yourself can help you keep to a budget and ensure you have snacks available for children.
+Having the option of preparing some meals yourself can help you keep to a budget and have snacks handy for children.

-- If you’re staying in a hotel, it’s worth checking where the nearest fire escape is, and ensuring that it isn’t blocked.
+- If you’re staying in a hotel, check where the nearest fire escape is, and ensure that it isn’t blocked.

-- Bring or hire your own stair gates if necessary.
+- Bring or hire your own stair barriers or gates if you need to.